This is how we're opening up the universe to the blind

 Beyond the core research work, the universities are taking part in several spin-off engagement activities, including the show Audio Universe: Tour of the Solar System, that involve using our computer code to develop educational resources for the blind and visually impaired members of the public.

-The project was premiered at the Life Science Centre in Newcastle and Winchester Science Centre and Planetarium with the release of a 35-minute educational planetarium show.
-It uses sounds and visuals to represent the components of the Solar System, and is available online free of charge in English, Spanish and Italian languages.
+The original project was premiered at the Life Science Centre in Newcastle and Winchester Science Centre and Planetarium with the release of a 35-minute educational planetarium show.
+It used sounds and visuals to represent the components of the Solar System, and is available online free of charge in English, Spanish and Italian languages.

 Moreover, the show will be formatted for both planetarium and flatscreen viewing.